 Both the M10 and the T6s have been discontinued, but can regularly be found used on eBay.
 The T6s was replaced by the Canon 77D, while the M10 was followed by the Canon M100.

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon M10 and the Canon T6s?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS M10: